 In Year 5 our classes are named after the authors Anthony Horowitz and J.K.
 Rowling.

-Horowitz is taught by Miss Knothe.
+Horowitz is taught by Miss Leach.

-Rowling is taught by Mrs Brown.
+Rowling is taught by Mrs Tutty.

 In Year 5 we support the children as they enter the upper juniors.
 We have a real focus on introducing the Year 5/6 writing curriculum and preparing them for life as young adults through opportunities such as our Bikeability course.
 Reading hugely supports their writing so we expose them to several high-quality texts as a basis for our English lessons.